Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): An overview and a brief history

+Let $f \colon \reals^n \rightarrow \reals$ be a function that has {\em bounded differences}, i.e., the value of $f$ changes by a bounded amount whenever any of its $n$ input variables is changed arbitrarily while others are held fixed.
+A common method for proving concentration of such a function of $n$ independent random variables around its expected value $\expectation[f]$ revolves around the so-called McDiarmid's inequality or the ``independent bounded-differences inequality'' \cite{McDiarmid_tutorial}.
+This inequality, as is introduced in Chapter~\ref{chapter: martingales}, was originally proved via the martingale approach \cite{McDiarmid_tutorial}.
+Although the proof of McDiarmid's inequality has some similarity to the proof of the Azuma--Hoeffding inequality, the bounded-difference assumption on $f$ that is used for the derivation of the former inequality yields an improvement in the exponent by a factor of~$4$.
+Nice applications of martingale-based concentration inequalities in discrete mathematics and random graphs, based on the Azuma--Hoeffding and McDiarmid inequalities, are exemplified in \cite[Section~3]{McDiarmid_tutorial}, \cite[Chapter~7]{AlonS_tpm3}, \cite{RiU_book} and \cite[Chapters~1,~2]{Steele_book}.

-However, as pointed out by Talagrand \cite{Talagrand96}, ``for all its qualities, the martingale method has a great drawback: it does not seem to yield results of optimal order in several key situations.
+In spite of the large variety of problems where concentration of measure phenomena can be asserted via the martingale approach, as pointed out by Talagrand \cite{Talagrand96}, ``for all its qualities, the martingale method has a great drawback: it does not seem to yield results of optimal order in several key situations.
 In particular, it seems unable to obtain even a weak version of concentration of measure phenomenon in Gaussian space.''
-In Chapter~\ref{chapter: entropy method} of this tutorial, we focus on another set of techniques, fundamentally rooted in information theory, that provide very strong concentration inequalities.
-These techniques, commonly referred to as the {\em entropy method}, have originated in the work of Michel Ledoux \cite{Ledoux_paper}, who found an alternative route to a class of concentration inequalities for product measures originally derived by Talagrand \cite{Talagrand95} using an ingenious inductive technique.
-Specifically, Ledoux noticed that the well-known Chernoff bounding trick, which is discussed in detail in Section~\ref{subsection: Chernoff} and which expresses the deviation probability of the form $\pr(|X-\bar{x}| > t)$, for an arbitrary $t > 0$, in terms of the moment-generating function (MGF) $\expectation[\exp(\lambda X)]$, can be combined with the so-called {\em logarithmic Sobolev inequalities}, which can be used to control the MGF in terms of the relative entropy.
+In Chapter~\ref{chapter: entropy method} of this monograph, we focus on another set of techniques, fundamentally rooted in information theory, that provide very strong concentration inequalities.
+These powerful techniques, commonly referred to as the {\em entropy method}, have originated in the work of Michel Ledoux \cite{Ledoux_paper}, who found an alternative route to a class of concentration inequalities for product measures originally derived by Talagrand \cite{Talagrand95} using an ingenious inductive technique.
+Specifically, Ledoux noticed that the well-known Chernoff bounding technique, which bounds the deviation probability of the form $\pr(|X-\bar{x}| > t)$, for an arbitrary $t > 0$, in terms of the moment-generating function (MGF) $\expectation[\exp(\lambda X)]$, can be combined with the so-called {\em logarithmic Sobolev inequalities}, which can be used to control the MGF in terms of the relative entropy.